ntazamapat/AutoMart-API/README.md

 ### Usage

-You can test the differents endpoints by clicking on the link of the UI You might also use PostMan
+You can test the differents endpoints by clicking on the link of the UI or you can use POSTMAN

 ### Author